 “Free and Open Source” means that even the The New York Times gets SecureDrop for free—and while a handful of newsrooms do pay for premium support, their few journalist users of SecureDrop are intentionally kept from contact with FPF support engineers.
-Add to that the frenetic pace of most newsrooms, and recruiting for user research was a challenge from the start.
-On past enterprise projects, it was always an option to just hit up some customers for users to learn from.
-Time is the most precious of all resources for journalists, it turns out; later, its own design research finding.
+Unlike enterprise projects, access to end users of SecureDrop was limited—so early discovery drew from a combination of emailed surveys to users and non-users, synthesized crowdsourced research from an open source tech event, and interviews with FPF’s security trainers.

 Early sketches and prototypes felt deceptively simple.
 It’s really just a communications client like Email or SMS, right?
 Not really.